Aberdeen Suburban Tramways: Closure

 The services stopped running on 2 June 1927, a year after the corporation had terminated the through running arrangements.

 Remaining infrastructure

+Car number 11 dating from 1914 was purchased in 1927 and converted to a summer house at The Firs, Kinharrachie, Ellon.
+It was rescued in 1984 and taken to the Grampian Transport Museum for restoration.

 Part of the tracks still remain behind the takeaway at the bottom of Bankhead Avenue.
 And on the Bankhead Church opposite, is a tram rosette, used to hold up overhead in places where there were not poles.
 This tram rosette is in fact the most northerly in the United Kingdom.